 The Malta Tourism Authority is once again organising the Cribs and Christmas Art Exhibition at the Auberge d'Italie, Merchants Street, Valletta.

-Opening hours for visitors are as follows:
+Opening hours for visitors are:

-Monday to Friday: 09:00 - 18:00
+Monday to Friday: 9.00 - 18.00 hrs

 HISTORY OF CHRISTMAS CRIBS IN MALTA

-The tradition of crib making in Malta dates back to the early 17th Century when Maltese merchants and nobles used to buy Nativity scenes made out up of papier mâché, known as presepji in Maltese, from Naples or Sicily.
+The tradition of crib making in Malta dates back to the early 17th Century when merchants and nobles used to buy Nativity Scenes when travelling to Naples or else when doing business with Sicily.